 For legged systems, leveraging full-body dynamics, such as the angular momentum of limbs, is critical for generating dynamic motions.
-Since the contact sequence is provided beforehand, the whole-body optimization is formulated in a hybrid dynamics fashion.
+The whole-body optimization is formulated in a hybrid dynamics fashion.
 The objective is to track quantities computed from centroidal optimization.
 Formulation 2 details this whole-body optimization.